RobLMCO/PetAdoption/README.md

 https://www.kaggle.com/c/petfinder-adoption-prediction/data

-Using the same dataset, our team plans to provide an API and server (via Flask or Heroku) which will allow pet adoption data to be sorted by pet characteristics (i.e. breed, color) and plot the results on a map of Malaysia.
+Using the same dataset, our team plans to provide an API and server (via Flask or Heroku) which will allow pet adoption data to be retieved from an SQLlite file, be sorted by pet characteristics (i.e. breed, color), and plot the results on a map of Malaysia.

 In order to do this, we will need to extract the postcode and utilize a geocode API to retrieve the coordinates to plot on a mapbox map using Leaflet.